Master Human Capital Strategist (MHCS) Designation

 - Pass the Human Capital Strategist (HCS) examination

-- Complete the one-day Human Capital Planning and Pre-Practicum Workshop
+- Complete the one-day Master Human Capital Strategist and Pre-Practicum Workshop

 - Identify, address, solve and measure a real-world talent problem

-- Prepare and pass a business case practicum documenting the process
+- Prepare and present a business case practicum documenting the process